 While Putlocker was ostensibly a “file-sharing” website, Popcorn Time gets right to the point: Watch torrented movies instantly.
 You can watch from your browser using the Popcorn Time Online web service, or use the app (see below).

 The interface and app is pretty good, with clear category selections and lots of new and up-and-coming titles.
 There are the usual straight-to-tv movies here, but the selection does also includes many blockbuster and top TV titles too.
 The app and the website both appear to be stable, and the platform is available in 44 different languages making it a truly global alternative.

-However, Popcorn Time has run into its share of legal difficulties over time, and the site (like Putlocker) has been put down and then resurfaced more than once.
+However, Popcorn Time has run into its share of legal difficulties over time and the site (like Putlocker) has been put down and then reborn more than once.
 Also, users should be aware that because Popcorn Time is a torrent-based architecture when you are watching a movie, you are also engaged in providing the movie to other users.
 This is not onerous in terms of bandwidth, but it does make users legally liable as being distributors of the possibly copyrighted material.
 Accordingly, if you use Popcorn Time to watch movies and TV shows, it is vital to have a useful VPN installed.